particle-iot/fish-feeder-tweets/README.md

 ### Usage

 #### Tweeting
-Once you have your Spark Core flashed, your Twitter application created, and your Node process running; you may tweet at your Internet Button!
+Once you have your Particle device flashed, your Twitter application created, and your Node process running; you may tweet at the fish bowl!
 Use the following format:

 ```
-<hashtag> <pixel number> <color>
+<hashtag> <color>
 ```

 Any of the following tweets are valid:

 ```
+#ParticleFishFeeder
-#pixeltweets 1 blue
+#ParticleFishFeeder blue
-#pixeltweets green 9
-#pixeltweets 3 #ff00ff
-11 #fff #pixeltweets
-#pixeltweets 5 off
+#ParticleFishFeeder yellow
+#ParticleFishFeeder red
 ```

-The order of hashtag, pixel number, and color are irrelevant.
-Any tweet that can be parsed to find a number between 1-11 and a valid CSS color name or hex value (in 3 or 6 digit format) will work.
-The filter can also be something other than a hashtag!

-#### Picking the right colors to tweet

-Choosing the perfect hue can be challenging.
-See this lovely list of [CSS color names](http://www.w3schools.com/cssref/css_colornames.asp) on [W3schools.com](http://www.w3schools.com/) for inspiring color choices!